screbeckitchain/kitchain-ai/README.md

 `abs(brand AOV - area AOV) / brand AOV` and the cuisine is compared against the area's top three cuisines.
 The prompt highlights whether a large AOV difference or a cuisine mismatch is the main reason for the low score.

+## Brand Analysis Page

+The sidebar includes a **Brand analysis** link that opens the `/brand_analysis` page.
+Upload a brands file (or use the bundled sample) then choose a brand from the dropdown to generate a short report describing its strengths and potential challenges.